 Natural uranium refers to uranium resources in nature and is the basis for obtaining nuclear fuel.
 Origin of this resource.
 Differences with enriched uranium.

-Plutonium is a radioactive chemical element generated artificially in nuclear reactors that can be used both as nuclear fuel.
+Plutonium is an artificial radioactive chemical element generated in nuclear reactors that can be used at the same time as a nuclear fuel.

 - Chernobyl, USSR